Configuration spaces of disks in a strip, twisted algebras, persistence, and other stories: Introduction

 This combinatorial structure admits a natural interpretation via homotopical algebra.
 Notice that $\config(n,w)$ naturally embeds in $\config(n,w+1)$, forming a filtration.
 The union of this filtration is the classical configuration space $\config(n)$ of $n$ points in the plane, which turns out to be homotopy equivalent to $\config(n,n)$.
 The algebraic structure of $H_*(\config(-))$ was considered by Arnol'd~\cite{Arnold69} and F.~Cohen~\cite[Ch.~III]{CLM}, who showed (in our terms) that it is a \emph{commutative}, but infinitely generated twisted algebra whose generators are wheels of all degrees.

 For any two wheels in $\config(n)$, we have a choice of commuting them ``over'' or ``under''.
-However, if all the wheels are ordered (for example, in ascending order by largest label) this gives a way of commuting them in a \emph{homotopy coherent} way: informally, this means that concatenated cycles can be permuted in any sequence, or all at the same time, and that all such paths in the space of cycles in $\config(n)$ are homotopic\footnote{Unfortunately, these choices cannot be made equivariantly with respect to relabeling, which underlies the seemingly unavoidable non-equivariance of many of our results.}.
+However, if we order all the wheels (for example, in ascending order by largest label) and make them cross over each other in order, then they commute in a \emph{homotopy coherent} way: informally, this means that concatenated cycles can be permuted in any sequence, or all at the same time, and that all such paths in the space of cycles in $\config(n)$ are homotopic\footnote{Unfortunately, these choices cannot be made equivariantly with respect to relabeling, which underlies the seemingly unavoidable non-equivariance of many of our results.}.
 Just as filters with two wheels are commutators of wheels, other filters can then be thought of as nontrivial ``higher commutators'' that obstruct this homotopy coherence.

 These higher commutators appear and disappear as we move up the filtration, increasing $w$, while wheels of size $k$ are born when $w=k$ and stay forever.
-This observation can be made precise by considering the filtration's persistent homology. \begin{thmA} The basic cycles from Theorem \ref{thm:basis} form a $\mathbb{Z}[t]$-basis for $PH_*(\config(n,*))$.
+This observation can be made precise by considering the filtration's persistent homology. \begin{thmA} The basic cycles from Theorem \ref{thm:basis} form a $\mathbb{Z}[t]$-basis for $PH_*(\config(n,*); \mathbb{Z})$.
 Every bar born at time $w$ is either infinite or dies by time $2w$. \end{thmA}